Builtin Functions and Constants¶

 Note

-The reason for this is that in Temper, control-flow operators like if
+The reason for this is that in Temper, control-flow operators like if are not

 special syntactic forms.

-They're macros that take blocks as arguments and phrases like else
+They're macros that take blocks as arguments and phrases like else and else if

 are named parameters to that macro which also must be passed blocks.